sturc/cassandrademodb/README.md

 ## Start the cassandra db

-Clone the github repository into the local file system and go into the created folder.
+Clone the github repository into the local file system ( git clone `https://github.com/sturc/cassandrademodb.git` ) and go into the created folder.
 Execute `docker-compose -f stack.yml up` to start the database

 ## Initialize the database